-When you consider things like shapes, forms, and textures, your mind should immediately go to black and white photos, as those elements are perfect for a photo without color.
+When you consider things like shapes, forms, and textures, your mind should immediately go to black and white images, as those elements are perfect for a photo without color.

 Just like stripping down and being nude simplifies how a body is presented, removing color from an image simplifies the photo.

 The trick, of course, is to focus your attention on those elements that make black and white photos stand out.
 Find ways to increase contrast.
-Experiment with different lighting setups and type of lighting, for that matter (which you can learn how to do in the video above by Michael's Photo Tips.
-Doing so will help you create nude photography compositions that have a classic, artistic look that will impress the model and viewers alike.
+Experiment with different lighting setups and type of lighting, for that matter (which you can learn how to do in the video above by Michael's Photo Tips).
+See what other artists have done.
+Doing so will help you create nude compositions that have a classic, artistic look.
+These kind of nudes will impress the model and viewers alike as well.

 Bonus Nude Photography Tip #1: Never Touch the Model